 Students in the combined MD/MPH program apply through the Case Western Reserve University School Of Medicine Office of Financial Aid for financial aid funding during years one, two, three and four of the MD program.
 If an additional year of study is needed to complete the program, the student will apply for aid for year five through the Office of University Financial Aid and pay the Graduate Studies tuition rate.

-Students in the combined MD/MBA program apply through the Case Western Reserve University School Of Medicine Office of Financial Aid for financial aid funding during years one, two, three and four of the MD program.
-If an additional year of study is needed to complete the program, the student will apply for aid for year five through the Weatherhead School of Management Office of Financial Aid.
+Students in the combined MD/MBA program apply for financial aid through the Case Western Reserve University School Of Medicine Office of Financial Aid in years one, two, three, four of the MD program.
+If an additional year of study is needed to complete the program, the student will apply for financial aid for year five through the Weatherhead School of Management Office of Financial Aid.

 Students entering the OMFS program have obtained their dental degree.
-During years three and four of the MD program, students apply for aid through the Case Western Reserve University School Of Medicine Office of Financial Aid.
+During years three and four of the MD program, students may apply for federal student loans through the Case Western Reserve University School Of Medicine Office of Financial Aid.

 Research and/or Academic Enrichment (additional graduate coursework)

 Students matriculating in Fall 2013 or later who take a fifth year to complete additional graduate school coursework or combined master/MD degrees within the medical school will be assessed four consecutive years of full MD tuition and will pay 25% of the then-current MD tuition rate during the fifth year.

 Students who elect to extend their MD program by a fifth year to complete a research project or who participate in academic enrichment will be assessed four consecutive years of full MD tuition and will pay a Continuation Fee* in the fifth and final year.